When spring greens are at their tender best, pair with leeks in this lasagne for lots of green goodness.

 - Meanwhile, for the filling, place a large saucepan over a gentle heat and add the olive oil and butter.
 Sweat the onion and leeks until soft but not coloured.
 This should take 10 mins.
-Add the courgette, garlic and basil and cook for 10 mins more until the courgette is softened and a lot more moisture has evaporated.
+Add the garlic and basil and cook for 10 mins more until a lot more moisture has evaporated.
 Stir to prevent burning.

-- Add the spring greens and cook for 5 mins, until wilted.
-Stir in the lentils, season and remove from the heat.
+- Add the spring greens or other leafy greens and cook for 5 mins, until wilted.
+Stir in the lentils.
+Season and remove from the heat.

 - Strain the milk through a sieve into a jug and discard the aromatics.
 Rinse the saucepan and add the butter and flour over a medium heat.
-Stir into a paste and cook for two mins, stirring all the time.
+Stir into a paste and cook for 2 mins, stirring all the time.
 Add a splash of the milk and whisk.
 Repeat until you've whisked in all the milk and cook for 2 mins.
-Pour in the cream, add the nutmeg, season and remove from heat.
+Pour in the cream, add the nutmeg.
+Season and remove from heat.

 - Line your lasagne dish with a layer of lasagne sheets.
 Evenly spread a third of the veg mix on top.
 Top with a quarter of the Bechamel and a layer of lasagne sheets.
 Repeat until you have three layers and use the last of the Bechamel to cover the pasta, then grate parmesan cheese over top.
 Place onto a baking sheet and bake for 25-30 mins until bubbling and golden.